Z3rio/fivem-resource-cli/README.md

 # Usage

-To use this CLI, run `fivemresource new` in any command window.
+To use this CLI, run `fivemresource new` in any command window.<br>
+If you are going to use any UI framework such as VUE, go into the recently created resource folder and then open the command line in the `src` folder and run `npm install`.<br>
+Then you can use vue / react etc as normal building using `npm run build` and such.

 ## Requirements